 Lenses is built with security as a requirement.
-Therefore, in this section we provide some advices and best practices that you can follow to make your Lenses installation more secure.
-A lot of these ideas are not Lenses specific, but can be applied to any security minded application deployment.
+Therefore, in this section, we provide some advice and best practices that you can follow to make your Lenses installation more secure.
+A lot of these ideas are not Lenses specific but can be applied by any security-minded application deployment.

-When it comes to setting up Lenses, you can follow this advices:
+When it comes to setting up Lenses you can follow this advice:

 - Setup Lenses on its own machine (physical server or virtual machine).

 - Setup a proxy in front of Lenses (like Nginx or Apache) to provide SSL

 termination or setup Lenses to use TLS (see

 - If the proxy server lies on the same machine as Lenses, then set Lenses to

 lenses.ip=127.0.0.1) so no plaintext connections will be allowed.

 - If the proxy server lies on the same machine as Lenses, then set Lenses to bind on the local interface (